 - ¼ cup coconut sugar

-- ½ cup powdered coconut sugar (I grind it in a spice mill)
+- ½ cup powdered coconut sugar I grind granulated coconut sugar in a spice mill

 - 2-3 teaspoons coconut milk or water